 Today, I just use free technology to track all my accounts in one place.
 The more you can stay on top of your money, the better you can optimize it.

 While many of my fellow financial analysts decided to rent a one bedroom for $2,100+/month (with the help of their parents) or split a two bedroom for $1,300/month each in a nice part of Manhattan, I decided to split a studio with my high school buddy down in the dead zone.

-Our studio was at 45 Wall Street, a 10 minute walk to 1 New York Plaza where I had to get in by 5:30am every morning.
-The traders and sales-traders would arrive by 6:30am, so I had to prepare as much printed research material about what went on overnight by the time they got in.
+Our studio was at 45 Wall Street, a 10 minute walk to 1 New York Plaza where I had to get in by 5:30 am every morning.
+The traders and sales-traders would arrive by 6:30am.
+Therefore, I had to prepare as much printed research material about what went on overnight by the time they got in.
 Oh, how I remember the stress fixing photocopy machines!